jaseeva/Wordsquiz-with-React/README.md

 - see the list of words with current rating and last access date
 - delete words from list
 - reset learned_rating for all words
+- sort table by rating or answer date
 - start a quiz that selects random 5 words with the worst learned_rating (below median)
 - see results after completing the quiz
 - repeat last quiz